-Figure 129 Condition of Buildings at Risk in the National Park in 2015 (Royal Commission on the Ancient and Historical Monuments of Scotland, 2015).
+Figure 113 Condition of Buildings at Risk in the National Park in 2015 (Royal Commission on the Ancient and Historical Monuments of Scotland, 2015).

-Figure 130 Category of risk of Buildings at Risk in the National Park in 2015 (Royal Commission on the Ancient and Historical Monuments of Scotland, 2015).
+Figure 114 Category of risk of Buildings at Risk in the National Park in 2015 (Royal Commission on the Ancient and Historical Monuments of Scotland, 2015).

-Table 31 Buildings at risk in the National Park (Royal Commission on the Ancient and Historical Monuments of Scotland, 2015).
+Table 30 Buildings on the BARR in the National Park (Royal Commission on the Ancient and Historical Monuments of Scotland, 2015).